How to Build a Finance Team and Hire for High-Growth Startups

 If only it were so simple.
 When the business is investing heavily in sales, marketing, and product to drive growth, no one is giving you a blank check to build your finance dream team.
 You’ll need to take an active role in driving business growth while maintaining a lean team.

 To help fuel business growth, you need a strategic approach to hiring that makes the most of every dollar you invest in building the finance function.
-And that means investing in the team at the right times, finding and evaluating talent effectively, and taking the right steps to scale finance alongside the business.
+And that means investing in team members at the right times, finding and evaluating talent effectively, and taking the right steps to scale finance alongside the business.

 Identify the Right Times to Invest in Your Finance Team